 Big Data provides you with an overview of the background to, and the need for, Big Data and how Big Data can be exploited by different sectors.
 There is a need for Computing teachers to understand about how businesses leverage the most from Big Data and stay ahead of the competition.
 The module covers the need for Big Data, as well as examining the infrastructure, security issues and software that’s being developed to handle structured and unstructured data.

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

 - 3 Year Route – 112 UCAS Tariff points on the new UCAS Tariff.
-An A level at minimum grade C (or equivalent) in ICT or a related subject is required, plus GCSE English Language and Mathematics at grade C or above (or equivalent);
+An A level at minimum grade C (or equivalent) in ICT or a related subject is required, plus GCSE English Language and Mathematics at Grade C or Grade 4 or above (or equivalent);

 Please note, for the purposes of initial teacher training, level 2 numeracy and literacy qualifications are not considered as equivalent to GCSE grade C in mathematics or English.